rotki/docs/usage-guides/history/events.md

 ---
-description: Browsing, filtering, decoding, and editing historical events from exchanges and blockchains.
+description: Browse, filter, decode, and edit historical events from exchanges and blockchains in rotki, redecode transactions, add events by hash, and export them to CSV.
 ---

 # History events